 Except for Island Peak Base Camp and the climb segment if you stay at High Camp, you will be staying in tea houses along the route for the rest of the time.
 Please note that there are several Island Peak trek itineraries that can be done.

 Below we have laid out the most popular version – 19 days, leaving from Kathmandu.
-If you want to make your own way to Lukla then you could probably organize this with your operator or guide.
+If you want to make your own way to Lukla, then you could probably organize this with your Nepal trekking company or guide.